 10 Best Hiking Trails for Families Near Jersey City

-As the temperature slowly gets colder and the leaves change into the beautiful colors of fall, it’s the perfect time to grab your family and your camera and capture these amazing moments!
+As the temperature gets warmer, it’s the perfect time to grab your family and your camera and capture these amazing moments!
 Hiking is a great way to enjoy all that nature has to offer while spending quality time with the ones you love.
 Not to mention, it’s an amazing workout!
 To help you find the perfect trail, we’ve created a list of the 10 Best Hiking Trails for Families Near Jersey City.
 Now go take a hike!

 Palisades Interstate Park is about twelve miles long and half a mile wide, containing 2,500 acres of wild Hudson River shorefront, uplands, and cliffs.
 This National Historic Landmark offers more than 30 miles of hiking trails for visitors to explore!
 Trails are open year-round during the daylight only.
 There is a Long Path and Shore Trail which are the two main National Recreational Trails each covering most of the 12-mile length of the park.
 But that isn’t all!
 There are more trails for you and your family to explore.
 Make sure to download their park map so you can get familiar with the area!
 This park is located about 40 minutes from Jersey City!